-As of July 1, 2020,
+As of July 1, 2022,

-Afternoon shift: \$0.90 per hour for each hour on the shift Night shift: \$1.05 per hour for each hour on the shift
+Afternoon shift: one dollar (\$1.00) per hour for each hour on the shift Night shift: one dollar and five cents (\$1.05) per hour for each hour on the shift

 2. Classrooms

 When Custodians are employed less than a full day the following shall be the basis of establishing the hours of work and determining the pay.